FlavScents AInsights Entry for 2,5-Dimethyl Pyrazine (CAS: 123-32-0)

 - Molecular Weight: 108.14 g/mol

 2,5-Dimethyl pyrazine is a heterocyclic aromatic organic compound characterized by a pyrazine ring substituted with two methyl groups at the 2 and 5 positions.
-This structure contributes to its distinctive nutty and roasted aroma, which is significant in flavor applications.
+This structure contributes to its distinct nutty and roasted aroma, which is significant in flavor applications.
 The presence of nitrogen atoms in the pyrazine ring is crucial for its odor profile, influencing both its intensity and diffusion characteristics.

 Citation hooks: FlavScents; PubChem; FEMA